WebAssembly/wasi-messaging/messaging-core.md

 <h3>Functions</h3>
 <h4><a id="handle"></a><code>handle: func</code></h4>
 <p>Whenever this guest receives a message in one of the subscribed topics, the message is
 sent to this handler.
-The guest is responsible for matching on the channel and handling the message accordingly.
+The guest is responsible for matching on the topic and handling the message accordingly.
 Implementors (such as hosts) calling this interface should make their own decisions on how to handle errors returned from this function.</p>
 <h5>Params</h5>